config_rec

 pc_type = "LUCY"

-optional, defaults to 20. a number of iteration inside LUCY algorithm.
+Optional, defaults to 20.
+Defines number of iteration inside LUCY algorithm.

 pc_LUCY_iterations = 20